Wax VS Polyurethane

 Polyurethane is a popular protective finish for painted furniture, and it’s available from various retailers, including home improvement stores, craft stores, and online marketplaces.
 Here are some popular brands of polyurethane and where you can purchase them:

-Almost every brand of boutique paint has their own topcoats available as well.
+Almost every brand of boutique paint has its own topcoats available as well.
 I haven’t tested many of them, but I know for sure that these 2 brands mentioned are the best of the best.
+Learn more about the best polyurethane for furniture here.

-There are many great brands of polyurethane available on the market, so it’s best to do some research to find the best one for your specific needs.
+It’s important to be aware of the type of polyurethane you’re purchasing, the size of the can, and pricing before making a purchase.
+There are many great brands available on the market, so it’s best to do some research to find the best one for your specific needs.

 Maintenance: Wax requires regular upkeep as it requires reapplication every few months.
 Polyurethane however, does not require frequent reapplication and is less time consuming.

-Cost: Polyurethane is generally cheaper than wax but it does depend on the brand.
-Keep in mind that wax does require more upkeep which can add up over time.
+Cost: Polyurethane is generally cheaper than wax, but it does depend on the brand.
+Keep in mind that wax does require more upkeep, which can add up over time.

+Follow us on YouTube to get more tips for painting furniture.
 Or share your project with us on our Facebook Group and be part of our community.
 See you there!

-2 Comments
+4 Comments

 1. Deborah Morand says: